yybuxiu04/k8smeetup.github.io/docs/concepts/storage/persistent-volumes.md

 * Glusterfs
 * VsphereVolume
 * Quobyte Volumes
-* HostPath (single node testing only -- local storage is not supported in any way and WILL NOT WORK in a multi-node cluster)
+* HostPath (Single node testing only -- local storage is not supported in any way and WILL NOT WORK in a multi-node cluster)
 * VMware Photon
 * Portworx Volumes
 * ScaleIO Volumes